Samsung/ErrorSanitizer/README.md

    ```
 2. Compile project

-   Compile requirements: libssl-dev (for openssl hooks) and c compiler such as GNU gcc or clang
+   Compile requirements: libssl-dev (for openssl hooks) and C compiler such as GNU gcc or clang

     ```shell
     make